 The parking lot is for staff only; there is no parking for parents or volunteers.
 There is limited parking around the school, so please plan enough time to locate parking and read street signs carefully.
+Do not pull into the parking lot from the alley.
+This goes against the flow of traffic.
 Any cars that are double parked, illegally blocking fire lanes, or illegally parked in handicapped spots will be towed at the owner's expense.
 Any cars not identified as staff cars parked in the lot will be towed at the owner's expense.